2. What this means for you

 What this means for you

 The new grading model was built with every person in the CPA community in mind — students, teachers, and parents.
-Here is what it means for each of you.

 For students